ChainsQueenEth/vrspace/README.md

 In this section, visitors can learn more about VR Space, its mission, and its values.
 It includes text content and images arranged in a clean and engaging layout.

-### Services Section

-This section showcases the various services offered by VR Space.
-Each service is represented with an icon, a title, and a brief description.
-The services are laid out in a grid format for easy readability.

 ### Creations Section

 The Creations section highlights the space’s portfolio with a gallery of work.
 Each creation is presented with an image and a title.
 The gallery is divided into two containers, each holding four items, ensuring a balanced and aesthetically pleasing layout.
 The images have hover effects for interactivity, and there are separate images for desktop and mobile views.